 Yes, there are a limited number of scholarships available for incoming students.
 They range from $2,000 to approximately $15,000 in total for the program.
 Other scholarships may also be available for various students.

-Yes, RIT has an excellent financial aid office that will assist you in securing student loans to assist you in financial matters.
+Yes, RIT has an excellent Office of Financial Aid & Scholarships that will assist you in securing student loans to assist you in financial matters.

 All books and materials required for the classes are included in tuition and will be distributed to you before the quarter begins.
 You do not need to go to the bookstore on campus unless you need something personal.